bernhardAxonIvy/doc/source/engine-guide/tool-reference/control-center.rst

 The last thing that can be configured are the services that the |ivy-engine|
 depends on.
-This might be the database management system on which the system database is located or the web server in which Axon Ivy is integrated (IIS or Apache).
+This might be the database management system on which the system database is located or the web server in which |axon-ivy| is integrated (IIS or Apache).
 All the services you add in this list will be started before the
 |ivy-engine|, and if any of these services fail to start, |ivy-engine| won't
 start, either.